Comparative scale definition

 For example, an ice cream company discovers after some initial research and observation that there are five main reasons why people don't buy their product:

 - Too much sugar

 - Too expensive

 What if the company wants to know which factors are most important in the consumer's mind?

 It may well be the case that improving those factors will boost widespread sales!
-This is where paired comparison comes in very handy and is a way better alternative than to abandon the product's development due to lacking sales or to completely re-design it which is time-consuming and expensive.
+This is where the paired comparison comes in very handy and is a way better alternative than to abandon the product's development due to lacking sales or to completely re-design it which, is time-consuming and expensive.

 The question might be put as follows:

 Which of the following was the more important in making you decide not to buy the ice cream?